 The course is restricted to 25 participants.
 Preference is provided to those who make a preregistration, and then registration will proceed on a first come basis until completing all available places

-Preferably master students, doctoral and postdoctoral students, interested in field and physical volcanology.
+Preferably master students, doctoral and postdoctoral students, or Geology students in their final year interested in field and physical volcanology.
 Basic knowledge in field geology and volcanology is advisable.

 - Good physical condition is recommended, as there will be different hiking routes, but a high level of fitness is not required.
 All the routes will be held in official hiking trails from low to medium difficulty.